Xosé Manoel Núñez Seixas: Biography

 Born in Ourense, Galicia, in 1966, he studied at the University of Santiago de Compostela (USC) and at the University of Burgundy.
 He earned a PhD in contemporary history from the European University Institute in 1992, reading a dissertation titled El problema de las nacionalidades en la Europa de entreguerras: El Congreso de Nacionalidades Europeas (1925-1938) supervised by Heinz-Gerhard Haupt and Stuart J. Woolf.
 Senior lecturer at the USC since 1994, he obtained a chair of contemporary history at the USC in 2007.
-Following a hiatus as a full professor of Modern European History at the Ludwig Maximilian University of Munich from 2012 to 2017, he returned to his post at the USC.
+Following a hiatus as a full professor of Modern European History at LMU Munich from 2012 to 2017, he returned to his post at the USC.
 Since July 2018, he is vice-president of the Council of Galician Culture.
 Fluent in several European and world languages, he is also a member of the editorial board of the history journals "Studies on National Movements", Historia Social and Passato e Presente, as well as a member of the International Advisory Board of European History Quarterly, Ayer, Anuario del IEHS, Estudos Iberoamericanos, Spagna Contemporanea, "Análise Social", "Journal of Iberian and Latin American Studies", and Historia y Política, among others.